 You will find an explanatory note in relation to each of the Resolutions in the attached proxy statement.
-Your Directors consider that each Resolution is in the best interests of the Company and its shareholders as a whole and is likely to promote the success of the Company.
+Your Directors consider that each Resolution is in the best interests of the Company and is likely to promote the success of the Company for the benefit of its members as a whole.
 Accordingly, your Directors unanimously recommend that you vote in favor of the Resolutions as each of the Directors with personal holdings of shares in the Company intends to do in respect of their own beneficial holdings of shares.